AndyMcKenna/NopCommerce_FirstData/README.md

 To run multiple versions locally, clone [NopCommerce releases](https://github.com/nopSolutions/nopCommerce/releases) to individual directories and then clone the matching branch of this plugin into the \Plugins directory.

-Open the NopCommerce solution and right click the Plugins folder, Add -> Existing Project -> find Plugins\NopCommerce_FirstData\BitShift.Plugin.Payments.FirstData.csproj.
+Open the NopCommerce solution and right click the Plugins folder, Add -> Existing Project -> find Plugins\NopCommerce_FirstData\Plugin\BitShift.Plugin.Payments.FirstData.csproj.
 Do the same for BitShift.Plugin.Payments.FirstData.Tests.csproj in the Tests folder.

 Building the solution should now output the plugin files to Presentation\Nop.Web\Plugins\BitShift.Payments.FirstData.
 The plugin will be available to install in the Admin section.